Timtroll/xAPI-Spec-Ru/xAPI-Communication.md

 ###### <a name="2.1.s1"></a>Description

-The basic communication mechanism of the Experience API.
+The basic communication mechanism of the  xAPI.

 <a name="stmtresput"/>